darktable-org/luadocs/content/lua.scripts.manual/scripts/contrib/cr2hdr.md

 ## Usage

-* require this script from your main lua file
+* start this script using script manager
 * trigger conversion on selected/hovered images by shortcut (set shortcut in settings dialog)
 * it is also possible to have the script run after importing a collection (optin, since it is not that fast)